-School of Computing and Informatics (SCI) was originated from the Department of Computing and Information Systems that was established in 1986 when Universiti Teknologi Brunei (UTB) was still at its infancy.
-It was then made one of the department under the School of Business and Management in 2003.
+School of Computing and Informatics (SCI) originated from the Department of Computing and Information Systems that was established in 1986 when Universiti Teknologi Brunei (UTB) was still in its infancy.
+It was made one of the departments under the School of Business and Management in 2003.
 When UTB was upgraded to a university in 2008, it became a program area under the Faculty of Business and Computing.
 Recognising the rapid growth in the fields of dedicated computing systems and creative informatics, SCI was formed in 2014 and consists of three programme areas:

-As part of the journey to the University’s aspiration to become a ranked engineering and technology university, our mission is to produce graduates with exceptional life-long-skills and relevant competencies through innovative teaching and research.
-Our school has successfully produced excellent programmers, software engineers and industrial leaders and we will continue to be the main drivers in areas of strategic importance nationally and globally.
+As part of the journey to the University’s aspiration to become a ranked engineering and technology university, our mission is to produce graduates with exceptional lifelong skills and relevant competencies through innovative teaching and research.
+Our School has successfully created excellent programmers, software engineers and industry leaders, and we will continue to be the main drivers in areas of strategic importance nationally and globally.

-Our school is currently offering undergraduate programs and postgraduate degree by coursework and research.
+Our School currently offers undergraduate and postgraduate degree programmes through coursework and research.

 For more information on postgraduate programs, please go to Graduate Studies and Research Office.

-As part of our ongoing project and responsibility to maintain and develop standard educational qualifications, the School of Computing & Informatics (SCI) was seeking accreditation from the British Computing Society (BCS), UK.
+As part of our ongoing project and responsibility to maintain and develop standard educational qualifications, the School of Computing & Informatics (SCI) sought accreditation from the British Computing Society (BCS), UK.
 BCS accreditation of degrees is an important benchmark of the standard of Higher Education programmes and their contribution to the IT profession.
-We have been engaging with BCS by becoming an Educational Affiliate and received accreditation for our undergraduate programmes (BCS only accredits programmess with at least one cohort of students graduated).
+We have been engaging with BCS by becoming an Educational Affiliate and received accreditation for our undergraduate programmes (BCS only accredits programmes with at least one cohort of students who graduated).

 How does it affect our programmes?

-Accreditation has not changed our curriculum and teaching pedagogy very much but it has placed strong emphasis on the legal, social, ethic and professional issues related to the computing industries.
-Some important highlights resulting from the accreditation process included: ensuring the learning outcomes of our School are well mapped and represented in every programme, final year projects are kept to the highest standard with comprehensive guidelines and supervisions, and ensuring the majority of modules taught across all programmes meet the criteria of international industrial standards and best practices.
-An important benefit of accreditation is the opportunity to consult at length with experts and getting feedback for our programmes and modules for development and improvement.
-The exchange is invaluable in ensuring our School’s future direction and was an important agenda for BCS.
+Accreditation has not changed our curriculum and teaching pedagogy very much.
+Still, it has strongly emphasised the legal, social, ethical and professional issues related to the computing industries.
+Some essential highlights resulting from the accreditation process included: ensuring the learning outcomes of our School are well mapped and represented in every programme, final year projects are kept to the highest standard with comprehensive guidelines and supervision, and ensuring the majority of modules taught across all programmes meet the criteria of international industrial standards and best practices.
+A significant benefit of accreditation is the opportunity to consult at length with experts and get feedback for our programmes and modules for development and improvement.
+The exchange is invaluable in ensuring our School’s future direction and was an essential agenda for BCS.